 Freedom Reigns Memorial

 The artist’s rendition of the National Afghanistan & Iraq Freedom Reigns Memorial as it might be seen in a mountainous setting.
 This rendition was completed before a site location was chosen.
-That location is now Thunderbird Park at the 45th Infantry Division Museum in Oklahoma City, OK.
+That location is tentatively Thunderbird Park at the 45th Infantry Division Museum in Oklahoma City, OK.
+Other sites will be considered.

 Freedom Memorials has designed an unparalleled National Memorial that will personally honor each man and woman who paid the ultimate price for freedom.
 This memorial will confirm for every family across the US and around the world that America does care and will never forget their sacrifices.
 We need to honor those brave men and women today!

-We have been working tirelessly on this endeavor for the past eight years to honor these heroes with a timeless, distinctive memorial.
+We have been working tirelessly on this endeavor for eleven eight years to honor these heroes with a timeless, distinctive memorial.
 One that features individual black surgical stainless steel tributes that will tell their stories for thousands of years.

 Layout 1 (click to enlarge) shows the first semi-circle of radiant red, granite stones.
 There are 3,120 tribute spaces available.
 A second row (layout 2) adds 4,440 tribute spaces, and a third row, not shown, adds another 6,240 spaces.
 We hope and pray we do not lose 13,800 distinguished military personnel before these wars are over.
 But we do have an expansion contingency if that becomes the case.
 Every fallen and wounded hero will be remembered.
 A Memorial Hall will be an addition to the memorial.
 Displays will feature donor tributes, photographs, guest books, and donated memorabilia.
 The building will be constructed of granite and will withstand the test of time.
 It will be situated close to the memorial itself.